-18. Mess Dress-Jacket.-Scarlet cloth, blue shoulder round cuffs $\frac{3}{4}$ inches deep, roll collar, no shoulder straps; four small gilt buttons with Lion and Crown mounted in silver down the front, dummy button holes.
+18. Mess Dress-Jacket.-Scarlet cloth, blue cloth round cuffs 31⁄2 inches deep, roll collar, no shoulder straps; four small gilt buttons with Lion and Crown mounted in silver down the front, dummy button holes.
 Badges of rank and Corps badges in gilt metal, except that the Globe will be in silver, on each side of collar.
 The position of these badges will be as follows:-

-Corps Badge.-Centre of badge to be $\frac{7}{8}$ inches from the neck point of the shoulder seam.
+Corps Badge.-Centre of badge to be 71⁄2 inches from the neck point of the shoulder seam.

-Badges of rank.-Space of 1-inch between top of Corps badge and nearest part of first badge of rank, $\frac{1}{2}$ -inch space between nearest parts of other badges.
+Badges of rank.-Space of 1⁄4-inch between top of Corps badge and nearest part of first badge of rank.
+1⁄4-inch space between nearest parts of other badges.

-Minature medals.-See para.
-62.
+Miniature medals.-See para.
+62. (See para.

-(See para.
 6 for Brigadiers and Substantive Colonels.)